zeraien/simple-site-manager/README.md

 This creates configuration files for lighttpd and django fcgi, based on a simple list of sites.
 Templates are used for the output files so they can easily be modified and customised for your own sites.

+The project is in the early stages, barely tested.
+More to come.
+Born from the frustration I felt every time I wanted to delpoy a new python driven site...

 ## Example site list
 ```yaml
 site1: